akashmane17/akashmane17/README.md

 - :seedling: Exploring the Tech world and learning new things every day.

-- :zap: In my free time, I solve problems on Leetcode and read tech articles.
+- :zap: In my free time, I solve problems on Leetcode.

 - :mailbox: How to reach me: akashmane277@gmail.com